Banhodeouro18k/humanised-qa_bot-using-Langchain/README.md

-# Project Name: Humanized Chatbot with Lang-Chain Framework and OpenAI
+#  Humanized Chatbot with Lang-Chain Framework and OpenAI

 Welcome to the Humanized Chatbot project!
 This chatbot is designed to replace a human presence on messaging platforms like Telegram and WhatsApp.
 It utilizes the Lang-Chain framework and OpenAI to create a human-like conversational experience for users.
 The chatbot learns from previous conversations and builds a knowledge graph memory to enhance its responses over time.